mre/endler.dev/content/2022/alloc/index.md

 So, the string is stored in the binary and we can use it without allocating any memory.

-Zero-copy parser work in a similar way.
+Zero-copy parsers work in a similar way.

+In Rust, parsers are often implemented using Iterators, which allows for zero-copy parsing.
+This is made possible by Rust's ownership and lifetime semantics, which guarantee that data being accessed is valid.
+In contrast, other high-level languages may encourage copying data, which can be slow and inefficient.
+Rust does not directly discourage copying, but its features make it easier to write code that does not perform any copying at all!

+Here's a video that explains how zero-copy parsing works in Rust by looking at the `nom` crate:

+{{ video(url="https://www.youtube.com/embed/8mA5ZwWB3M0", preview="yt_nom.jpg") }}

 ---

-Often, Rust parsers are implemented in terms of Iterators, where parsers in other low-level languages would fill some buffer first.
-Instead of allocating dynamic memory and copying data in to pass to later function calls, you use a buffer given to you by reference or made on the stack, relying on rust’s lifetimes and ownership semantics to guarantee that you’re looking at valid data.
-Other high level languages sometimes encourage copying of data, which can be slow and waste memory.
-Rust doesn’t discourage copying directly, but makes it much easier to reason about memory semantics and thus write code that doesn’t perform any copying. => lifetimes enable zero copy

-Anything can go on the heap.
-If the type implements sized it can go on the stack.
-At compile time, Rust needs to know how much space a type takes up.
-This allows for safety and performance gains.
-In a language like Java you have no choice, every object that isn't a primitive is on the heap.

-Variables are always on the stack.
-E.g. let foobar = ... foobar is always on the stack.

-Now, foobar might be a pointer to something else.
-For example let foobar = &x. foobar is on the stack since it's a variable, x is also on the stack since it's a variable.
-So foobar is a pointer, that lives on the stack, and points to someting on the stack.

-nom zero copy parser https://www.youtube.com/watch?v=8mA5ZwWB3M0&t=928s

 [Diagram] jemalloc System allocator the allocator might call brk or mmap, which might be slow mmap asks the kernel to gives us some new virtual address space,